-at icast the equi valent of the following courses.

-CSC 118 Programming Fundamentals

-CSCL 118 Programming Fundamentals Lab

-CSC 119 Object-Oriented Programming

-CSCL 119 Object-Oriented Programming Lab

-CSC 216 Computer Architecture and
+CSC 118 CSC 119 CSC 216 Programming Fundamentals Object-Oriented Programming Computer Architecture and Organization

-Organization

-CSC 216L Computer Architecture and

-Organization Lab

 CSC 225 Discrete Structures

 CSC 228 Data Structures and Algorithms

-CSC 228L Data Structures and Algorithms Lab

 CSC 325 Operating Systems

 EN 212 Digital Logic

 ENL 212 Digital Logic Laboratory

 BIO 111 General Biology

 CHEM 141 General Chemistry

 MATH 231 Calculus I

 MATH 232 Calculus II

 MATH 355 Probability and Statistics

 PHY 211 General Physics I

 PHY 212 General Physics II

 Students who do not have the required background may be admitted as conditional students.
 These students must take specific courses to make up for deficiencies and no credit toward the degree is awarded for courses prescribed to satisfy entrance requirements.
+The GRE is not required for admission into the program.

-The Department offers courses on semester basis.
+The Department offers courses on а semester basis.
 Thirty-three credit hours are required for a master's degree.
-All students required departmental are to pass the Graduate Area Comprehensive Examination.
+All students are required departmental to pass the Area Comprehensive Graduate Examination.
 Upon successful completion of 18 hours of courses, completion of the Graduate English Proficiency Exam, completion of the core courses, and maintaining a 3.0 GPA, students will be eligible to take the Graduate Area Comprehensive Exam.
 Students will be tested on content covered in each of the core courses.
 Students can choose one of the three-degree options: Thesis, Project, or Course-only option.